-The scene here Alan and Charlie drink, at the sound of a bell, in the bar is called Pavlov's.
-Russian physiologist Ivan Pavlov used classical conditioning to train a dog, just as Alan and Charlie responded to the bell, by drinking a shot.
+There is a scene where Alan and Charlie drink, at the sound of a bell.
+They're doing this in a bar called Pavlov's.
+Russian physiologist Ivan Pavlov used classical conditioning to train a dog to respond to a certain stimulus, where they get a reward for that response.
+Just as Alan and Charlie responded to the bell, by drinking a shot.
 See more

 As with the end of every episode, Chuck Lorre always has a paragraph at the end of the episode.
 This episode production note says: "CHUCK LORRE PRODUCTIONS, #108 When Dharma was cancelled, my heart was broken.
 Over the next few years my efforts to mend it by creating a new show led to an even deeper emotional nadir when I noticed I had somehow become the author of a seemingly endless succession of failed pilots and pilot scripts.
 This was not a big enough string of stinkers to lower AOL-Time Warner a stock price (that had already been done by people more incompetant than myself), but my ill-advised attempts at heart-mending were sufficient enough to cause people to not look up from their cobb salads when I ambled into the WB commissary (in Hollywood even has beens amble).
 But I was indominatable.
 I kept writing...and failing...and ambling.
 And then, about a year ago, my good friend and favorite cross-to-bear, Lee Aronsohn, told me he needed to write something fairly quickly in order to keep the Writer's Guild health insurance.
 Everyone -- friends, agents, execs -- told me not to get involved.
 They assured me that I was too big, too successful, for such a partnership.
 You see where this is going.
 Lee and I wrote "Two and a Half Men".
 Which brings me to the glaringly obvious spiritual lesson to all this.
 How do you mend a broken heart?
 The BeeGees never figured it out, but I did.
 You help a friend keep that health insurance from lapsing."
 See more